 Various veterinarians believe that the risk that your dog will develop a lipoma directly correlates to the ability of your pup’s body to metabolize fat.
 This is apparent as lipomas, both big and plentiful, are common among dogs that are fat, skinny, or neutered.
 Dogs that have less active metabolism are more susceptible to lipomas, as their body is not able to metabolize fat properly which makes them more vulnerable to lipomas.

 While it is true that a lipoma is not something to be worried about as it does not inherently cause serious damage, you must still ensure that the lipoma does not grow faster than expected as it can be a sign of something much more serious.

 Diagnosing and Treating Lipomas

 As simple as it may seem, diagnosing a lipoma can be quite a challenge for a veterinarian.
 Seeing how most lipomas can possibly be cancerous, veterinarians leave no stone unturned when it comes to their treatment.
-There are a multitude of different steps that a veterinarian takes in order to ensure that the lipoma that your dog has is not one that can potentially be harmful for them.
-Most of the time, if your veterinarian finds that the tumor that they have is not cancerous, they will advise against removing it as it can possibly cause damage to the well being of your four legged companion.
+There is a multitude of different steps that a veterinarian takes in order to ensure that the lipoma that your dog has is not one that can potentially be harmful to them.
+Most of the time, if your veterinarian finds that the tumor that they have is not cancerous, they will advise against removing it as it can possibly cause damage to the well being of your four-legged companions.

 In order to diagnose the tumor, the veterinarian will resort to one of the three or all three procedures.
 All of these procedures will check to see whether or not your dog has a cancerous tumor or not.
 The first of these checks will be a fine needle aspirate, where the veterinarian will insert a needle into the lump and collect a sample.